livefire2015/dbos-transact-go/DESIGN.md

 `fn` is not directly usable and must be thoroughly validated first.
 Reflection introduces performance overheads (under 1 millisecond) which can be optimized with caching (to be explored).

-3. Constrained types
+### Constrained types
-To iterate faster, we settled on this
+To iterate faster, we settled on this:

 ```golang
 type WorkflowFunc[P any, R any] func(ctx context.Context, input P) (R, error)